juszhan/LendingClub-Profitability/README.md

 ![LendingClub 2016-2018 - SVM Feature Weights](res/Prediction/SVM&#32;-&#32;Feature&#32;Weights.png)

 No surprise that borrowers with a higher annual income are more weighted towards paying back their loan.
-The SVC also heavily weights loan grade and subgrade.
+The SVC also heavily weighs loan grade, subgrade, and interest rate.
 A high numeric grade or subgrade corresponds to a low grade or subgrade loan rating.
 - Grade 0 corresponds to grade A
 - Grade 6 corresponds to grade G